Meredithnbayliss/osticket-prereqs/README.md

 </p>
 <br />
 Im step 8, we reload IIS (Open IIS, Stop and Start the server).
 Next, we Go to sites -> Default -> osTicket On the right, click “Browse *:80” We do this to check that OS Ticket installer running properly.
-You should see the intaller screen as shown below:
+We should see the intaller screen as shown below:
 </p>
 </p>
 <br />